 Threats

-One of the biggest threats to the sea trout actually originates in its native rivers.
+One of the biggest threats originates in its native rivers.
 Throughout Central Europe, in particular, many hydroelectric plants and dams have cut off their migration patterns.
 This intervention has limited the amount of brown trout moving into the seas and oceans.

-Like any fish, the sea trout have predators that are above them on the food chain.
-Larger carnivorous fish, fish-eating birds, and mammals such as bears are all a threat, and view them as prey.
+Like any fish, the sea trout has predators above them on the food chain.
+Larger carnivorous fish, fish-eating birds, and mammals such as bears are all a threat and view them as prey.

-- Female sea trouts are larger than males.
+- Female sea trout are larger than males.

 - Populations have been introduced in Chile and Argentina.

-- Sea trout are the same as brown trout but migrate to saltwater.
+- It is the same as brown trout but migrates to saltwater.

 - Sea trout spawn upriver during the winter months.